Search

 3. Publish Online Videos

-If your business relies on presentations, trade shows and personal demos to market your products, then you will need to adapt to an online environment.
+If your business relies on presentations, trade shows, and personal demos to market your products, then you will need to adapt to an online environment.

-Some solutions are to upload videos, tutorials and presentations to your website.
+Some solutions are to upload videos, tutorials, and presentations to your website.

 Alternatively, you can obtain video conferencing tools and promote upcoming webinars that you might be hosting on your website to help you reach out to prospects and customers.